mattkjames7/PyGeopack/README.md

 * kpindex
 * pyomnidata

-This package is primarily a Python 3 wrapper for a mixure of C/C++/FORTRAN code.
-The wheel file contains a shared object file which works in 64-bit Linux and a dynamic link library for 64-bit Windows 10.
-If this package is imported on any other architecture or operating system, loading the SO/DLL file will fail and the code will attempt to recompile.
-For recompilation to work, the following are needed:
+This package is primarily a Python 3 wrapper for a mixture of C/C++/FORTRAN code which is compiled during installation.
+For building to work, the following are needed:

 - g++